-- Has the government adopted exceptional public procurement measures? - Have procedural requirements been relaxed for COVID-19 related medicines and devices? - Are sanctions foreseen for unfilled orders? - With regard to services and supply public sector contracts that must be provided on an ongoing basis (such as the supply of medicinal products or medical devices), they can now be suspended if their performance becomes impossible as a result of COVID19 or the measures taken by the authorities to combat it.
-The above is subject to the contracting authority, at the request of the contractor and within five calendar days, determining that it is impossible to execute the contract (meaning "absolute un feasibility to execute the contract"). - Regarding supply and service contracts other than successive execution contracts where the contractor is delayed as a result of COVID-19 or the measures taken by the authorities to combat it, and the contractor offers to meet its obligations if the deadline is extended, the contracting authority: (i) will grant an extension for a period that will be at least equal to the time lost, unless the contractor requests a shorter one; and (ii) pay the additional salary costs actually incurred up to a limit of 10% of the initial contract price (following a request and due evidence by the contractor).
-In such cases, no penalty will be imposed on the contractor and the contract will not be terminated. - With regard to public works concession and service concession contracts, the defacto situation created by COVID-19 and the measures taken by the authorities will be considered force majeure, entitling the concessionaire to restore the economic balance of the contract by extending its initial duration by a maximum of 15% or by amending the economic clauses included in the contract.
+- Has the government adopted exceptional public procurement measures? - Have procedural requirements been relaxed for COVID-19 related medicines and devices? - Are sanctions foreseen for unfilled orders? - With regard to services and supply public sector contracts that must be provided on an ongoing basis (such as the supply of medicinal products or medical devices), they can now be suspended if their performance becomes impossible as a result of COVID-19 or the measures taken by the authorities to combat it.
+The above is subject to the contracting authority, at the request of the contractor and within five calendar days, determining that it is impossible to execute the contract (meaning "absolute unfeasibility to execute the contract").
+In addition, a contract may be extended on its expiration on the same terms, if a replacement contract has not been executed as a result of paralysis of contracting procedures, until a new contract is in place, for a maximum period of nine months - Regarding supply and service contracts other than successive execution contracts where the contractor is delayed as a result of COVID-19 or the measures taken by the authorities to combat it, and the contractor offers to meet its obligations if the deadline is extended, the contracting authority: (i) will grant an extension for a period that will be at least equal to the time lost, unless the contractor requests a shorter one; and (ii) pay the additional salary costs actually incurred up to a limit of 10% of the initial contract price (following a request and due evidence by the contractor).
+In such cases, no penalty will be imposed on the contractor and the contract will not be terminated - With regard to public works concession and service concession contracts, the de facto situation created by COVID-19 and the measures taken by the authorities will be considered force majeure, entitling the concessionaire to restore the economic balance of the contract by extending its initial duration by a maximum of 15% or by amending the economic clauses included in the contract.
 This rebalancing will in any case compensate the concessionaires for the salary costs paid during the period of the situation (following a request and due evidence by the contractor).
-This will only apply if the contracting authority, at the request of the contractor, recognizes that it is impossible to perform the contract. - The above will not apply to contracts for health, pharmaceutical or other services or supplies whose object is linked to the health crisis caused by COVID-19, which will be subject to the emergency procedure.
-Any contract entered into by the General State Administration or its public bodies and public law entities to cover the need to protect the public and other measures adopted by the Council of Ministers to address COVID-19 constitutes an emergency contract and is therefore subject to the emergency procedure provided for in the Public Sector Contracts Law. - Procedural requirements have not been formally relaxed for COVID-19-related medicines and devices.
-However, a modification of the Public Procurement Law has been approved in connection to the open simplified procedure to allow the non-public opening of the offer. - No specific sanctions have been approved in case of unfilled orders
+This will only apply if the contracting authority, at the request of the contractor, recognizes that it is impossible to perform the contract - The above will not apply to contracts for health, pharmaceutical or other services or supplies whose object is linked to the health crisis caused by COVID-19, which will be subject to the emergency procedure.
+Any contract entered into by the General State Administration or its public bodies and public law entities to cover the need to protect the public and other measures adopted by the Council of Ministers to address COVID-19 constitutes an emergency contract and is therefore subject to the emergency procedure provided for in the Public Sector Contracts Law - Procedural requirements have not been formally relaxed for COVID-19-related medicines and devices.
+However, a modification of the Public Procurement Law has been approved in connection to the open simplified procedure to allow the non-public opening of the offer - No specific sanctions have been approved in case of unfilled orders - In accordance with Royal Decree-Law 8/2020, these measures will be in force during one month since the end of the state of the alarm, except for such specific measures for which an specific term has been set out